·

 5. A Good Travel Guidebook (or Digital Equivalent)

-Even in the digital age, I still appreciate the tactile experience of flipping through a travel guidebook.
-I often carry a city map (snagged from the tourist info center) and a tourist pamphlet or two while wandering around.
+It’s kind of old-fashioned, but I still like flipping through a travel guidebook to look for new places to go.
+While I don’t really carry a full-sized booked with me, I often have a city map (snagged from the tourist info center) and a tourist pamphlet or two while wandering around a city.

 6. Snacks for the Road